GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

    from ``reduce`` or through the ``Reduce`` class API.
 These components are thoroughly presented in :ref:`Reduce and Recipe System User Manual.<refdocs>` ``Reduce`` acts as a "data wrangler", and passes these data to ...
- * The "Mappers", both ``RecipeMapper`` and ``PrimitiveMapper``.
+ * The "Mappers", both RecipeMapper and PrimitiveMapper.
 Mappers conduct best matching tests on recipe libraries and primitive classes and return the best matched objects.
- * Instrument packages, which are an arbitrary collection of packages that provide data reduction classes, instrument lookup tables, and recipe libraries.
+ * Instrument packages are an arbitrary collection of packages that provide data reduction classes, instrument lookup tables, and recipe libraries.
 These instrument packages serve as the "targets" of the Recipe System.
-In *gemini_python*, these packages are found under *geminidr*.
+In DRAGONS, these packages are found under *geminidr*.
- * The Calibration Request Service provides a functional interface between primitives requiring calibration files (biases, flats, etc.) and either a local calibration manager or the Gemini Observatory facility calibration manager provided by the FitsStorage server (a.k.a. "fitsstore").
+ * The Calibration Request Service provides a functional interface between primitives requesting calibration files (biases, flats, etc.) and either a local calibration manager or the Gemini Observatory facility calibration manager provided by the FitsStorage server (a.k.a. "fitsstore").
  * The Calibration Manager (local or fitsstore) accepts calibration requests passed by the Calibration Request Service at the behest of primitive calls.
-   The "calmanager" recieves observational metadata and applies a set of complex rules to determine a best match for the requested calibration, and returns a URL to the matching file available in the fitsstore or local calibration manager.
+   The "calmanager" receives observational metadata and applies a set of complex rules to determine a best match for the requested calibration, and returns a URL to the matching file available in the fitsstore or local calibration manager.